Administrivia: Locked Pages

 ?
 In either case, if these become too much of a problem, then you've probably got a page that needs to be locked by an administrator or moderator until such unproductive tendencies are resolved (which, sadly, almost never happens).
 This can be a depressing sight on any wiki when a page is in need of Wiki Magic

 ) have locking authority on this wiki, and can also edit them to fix problems.
 To get their attention, post your request on the forum, in the sticky topic about edits to locked pages.

-An autolocking system automatically locks any page that was cut, to keep people from recreating it.
+There used to be an autolocking system which locked all cut pages to prevent people recreating them.
 Certain pages that the community has decided upon as not coming back in a million years

-If you were directed here when you clicked the Edit button on an article (even though it had a lock icon instead, you crazy dedicated Troper, you), it means the article is locked.
+If you were directed here when you clicked the "edit" button on an article (even though it had a lock icon instead, you crazy dedicated troper, you), it means the article is locked.
 Look below for the reason.
 If you don't see the article in question here, or on Permanent Red Link Club

 At the moment, the following pages are locked: